 The Japanese Bath House

-The Japanese are really on to something with their bathing traditions, and it’s no wonder—the ritual has been around for over 1000 years.
-The Japanese Bathhouse in Collingwood is the original bathhouse of its type in Melbourne, operating since 1999.
+The Japanese are really onto something with their bathing traditions, and it’s no wonder—the ritual has been around for over 1000 years.
+The Japanese Bath House in Collingwood is the original bathhouse of its type in Melbourne, operating since 1999.
 Affording Melburnians the ultimate relaxation, The Japanese Bath House is run as a traditional sento and is segregated into men’s and women’s areas.
 As with all traditional Japanese bathhouses, it’s kit off, rinse with a handheld bowl, and then jump in for a relaxing, long, hot soak.
+Don’t judge this place by it’s website.

 Sunlighten is a favourite with those that enjoy the heat, but not humidity.
 There’s no steam or any of the moisture that comes with a regular sauna at Sunlighten, meaning that you’re safe to take your iPad or Kindle and settle in for an hour or two.
 Instead of the sweats, you’ll be treated to a gentle, soothing warmth in one of their pristine timber cabins, with fresh towels galore.
 You’ll find it in the heart of South Melbourne, on Clarendon Street.